Ernyoke/certified-aws-solutions-architect-professional/14-iac/cloudformation.md

 - If a stack's template are changed, physical resources are changed as well
 - If a stack is deleted, normally the physical resources are deleted

+## Stacks

+- A stack is a collection of AWS resources that you can manage as a single unit
+- All the resources in a stack are defined by the stack's CloudFormation template
+- Stack options:
+    - Tags: key/value pairs attached to the stack.
+Can be used to identify the stack for cost allocation purposes
+    - Permissions: IAM service role that can be assumed by CloudFormation
+    - Stack failure options:
+        - Specifies what to do if something fails while the stack is provisioned
+        - Options:
+            - Roll back all stack resources
+            - Preserve successfully provisioned resources
+    - Stack policy: defines the resources that we want to protect from unintentional updates during a stack update
+    - Rollback configuration: we can monitor the stack while it is being created/updated and we can roll it back in case a threshold is breached (example if any alarm goes to ALARM state)
+    - Notification options: we can specify an SNS topic where notifications should go
+    - Stack creation options: following options are included for stack creation, but aren't available as part of stack updates:
+        - Timeout: Specifies the amount of time, in minutes, that CloudFormation should allot before timing out stack creation operations

 ## Template Parameters and Pseudo Parameters

 - Template parameters allow input via the console, CLI or API when the stack is created or updated